lessew/todo-files-as-tasks/README.md

 - Starred or unstarred
 - Label (any freetext value)

+Assumed is some level of technical savyness as the lists are created using yaml codeblocks.

 # What problem does this plugin solve
 I find myself using Obsidian for two seperate use cases: One is for permanently archiving things that I know I need in the future, e.g. notes of books, people, organisations.
 The other is for my task list and journaling.
 Ideally I'd want these two in the same system, allowing me to easily convert a task into a larger note or journal, and promote that into my permanent archive.
 This also allows me to keep my scribbles and fiddles seperate from my permanent archive, keeping it clean and tidy.